 Learning how to be a great dispatcher is hard work

-Dispatchers are hardly ever recognized for the amazing work they do, they are the secret heroes of everyday life.
-It is hard work and we appreciate the effort that is put in every day.
+Dispatchers are hardly ever recognized for the amazing work they do, but Evans knows that their job is difficult, and we appreciate the effort that is put in every day.
+That's why we strive to create the best 911 communication center designs possible.
+Dispatchers deserve a work environment that supports them.

 Topics: Public Safety